 WEBP to JPG Conversion Explained

-Converting .WEBP to .JPG changes a modern, highly compressed web image format into a universally supported legacy format.
-Users typically convert webp to jpg to fix compatibility issues.
-Many older content management systems, email clients, and desktop applications do not recognize .WEBP files, which are now the default image format for many websites.
+Converting .WEBP to .JPG changes a modern, web-optimized image format into a universally supported legacy format.
+People convert webp to jpg primarily to fix compatibility issues.
+You gain the ability to open, view, and edit the image in older software, legacy operating systems, and basic image viewers.

 Typical Tasks and Users